-How have internships become almost as important as a college degree?
+How did internships become almost as important as a college degree?

 Why are prestigious internships routinely being auctioned off for thousands of dollars?

-Why does Disney World in Orlando employ up to 8,000 interns through its College Program every year?
+Why did Disney World in Orlando start employing up to 8,000 interns through its College Program every year?

-Intern Nation is the first book aimed at a general readership documenting and analyzing the rise of internships in the modern workplace, a major new practice of the white-collar workplace and rite of passage for young people.
+Intern Nation was the first book to document and analyze the rise of internships and unpaid work in the modern workplace, a major new practice of the white-collar workplace and rite of passage for young people.
 Based on hundreds of conversations, the book draws on nearly four years of research, highlighting the stories of dozens of individual interns and the testimony of employers, educators, economists, and labor experts.
 Among the topics covered the economic impact of internships, their role in young people's lives, the social inequalities they perpetuate, and their effect on particular industries.

-First published in 2011, the book has generated an unprecedented discussion, virtually from scratch, about the dangerous new culture of unpaid work that young people face in the labor market and its wider effects on social, economic, racial, and gender equality.
-Widely reviewed and discussed, the results have galvanized a long overdue wave of discussion and activism across the US and the UK, including corporate policy changes, high-profile lawsuits, protests, and new advocacy efforts.
+Since its publication, Intern Nation has generated an unprecedented discussion, virtually from scratch, about the dangerous new culture of unpaid work that young people face in the labor market and its wider effects on social, economic, racial, and gender equality.
+Widely reviewed and discussed worldwide, the results have galvanized a long overdue wave of discussion and activism across the US and the UK, including corporate policy changes, high-profile lawsuits, protests, and new advocacy efforts.

 “[E]ye-opening ...
 The book tackles a sprawling topic with earnestness and flair.”